 The people she met throughout her studies were the highlight of her time at AUT.

 “I really enjoyed meeting new people and experiencing a new culture in such a beautiful country, and meeting good friends from around the world.”

 Rahmawati has some great advice for other international students considering studying at AUT in Auckland.

-“My advice for other student is to make the most of your time in New Zealand.
+“My advice for other students is to make the most of your time in New Zealand.
 Travel and enjoy the beauty of New Zealand while you can.”